adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 ### Protobuf (`protobuf.js` library)

-[Protobuf.js](github.com/protobufjs/protobuf.js) does not perform well by default, as its algorithm for decoding strings is not as efficient as other options.
+In my tests, [Protobuf.js](github.com/protobufjs/protobuf.js) did not perform very well at deserialization by default.
+The main problem was that its algorithm for decoding strings is not as efficient as other options.
 Fortunately, this was easily fixed, and I've submitted [a pull request to the upstream](https://github.com/protobufjs/protobuf.js/pull/2062).

 ![Duration to deserialize a message, in milliseconds, with and without the optimizations I added to protobuf](./benchmarking_images/protobuf.png)

-It's also worth noting that I tried alternative Protobuf libraries, including [protobuf-es](https://github.com/bufbuild/protobuf-es/), which did not perform well, and [pbf](https://github.com/mapbox/pbf), which had fantastic performance but did not feature much flexibility or configurability with generated code.
+I also tried alternative Protobuf libraries, including [protobuf-es](https://github.com/bufbuild/protobuf-es/), which did not perform well, and [pbf](https://github.com/mapbox/pbf), which had fantastic performance but did not feature much flexibility or configurability with generated code.

-### Bebop

-(note: include some historical context here)

-[Bebop](https://github.com/betwixt-labs/bebop) seems really great; the tooling works well, and the performance across different supported languages seems good.
-It also supports `Date` types out of the box.

-The only downside of it is that Bebop seems relatively new and unknown, so I'm not sure it's as safe of a bet as something like Avro or Protobuf.

 ## Other Libraries